microsoft/DeepSpeed/azure/README.md

  [./setup_vms.sh](setup_vms.sh) will generate the MPI-style hostfile and SSH config that all of your VMs will use so that your Docker containers can talk to one another after they are setup.

  ## Start the DeepSpeed docker container
  [./setup_docker.sh](setup_docker.sh) will pull the DeepSpeed docker image on all VMs and start a container instance in the background.
+This will take several minutes since it needs to pull the entire Docker image.

  ## Access VMs
  [./azure_ssh.sh](azure_ssh.sh) will let you SSH into any of your VMs with this syntax: `./azure_ssh.sh <node-id> [command]`, the node-id is a number between [0, num_vms).
 This script will find the public IP address of your VM and use the SSH key you provided in the azure config JSON.